- Courtesy of Hunterdon Art Museum

 Seaton Hackney Stable Flex Camp

 Costs and times vary

 Your mini jockey will jump on the back of a horse at least twice and learn about barn management.
 The program’s casual structure allows campers to interact with the horses.

 The Players Club

 348 Evelyn St., Paramus

-Kids age 5-14 can enjoy playing golf using state-of-the-art indoor golf simulators at this half-day camp.
+Kids ages 5-14 can enjoy playing golf using state-of-the-art indoor golf simulators at this half-day camp.
 Aside from playing various simulated courses, players can gain valuable instruction and skills.

 560 Northfield Ave., West Orange

-Build the ball handling skills of your kids age 6-14.
-There will be skills and shooting competitions, and they’ll get a great workout.
+Ages 6-13 can build their ball handling skills at indoor soccer tennis.
+There’ll be skills and shooting competitions and prizes, plus they’ll get a great workout.

 Do you know of teachers convention camps we should add?
 Email firstname.lastname@example.org and let us know.